This activity is provided by Med Learning Group.

 Copyright © 2019 Med Learning Group.
 Built by Divigner.
 All Rights Reserved.

-This condition is characterized by persistent and poorly reversible airflow limitation, as well as significant respiratory symptoms, including cough, shortness of breath, and sputum production.1,2 The pathogenesis of COPD is related to increased oxidative stress and protease-antiprotease imbalance.
-In particular, cigarette smoke produces oxidative stress (Figure), which activates macrophages and epithelial cells to release chemotactic factors that recruit neutrophils and CD8 cells from the circulation to the lungs.1
+This condition is characterized by persistent, poorly reversible airflow limitation, and prominent respiratory symptoms, including chronic cough, dyspnea, and sputum production.
+The pathogenesis of COPD is driven by increased oxidative stress and an imbalance between proteases and antiproteases.
+Notably, cigarette smoke induces oxidative stress (Figure), activating macrophages and epithelial cells to release chemotactic factors that recruit neutrophils and CD8+ T-cells from the circulation to the lungs.

 This activity is provided by Med Learning Group.